-Primary prevention services are most effective when a combination of individual-level and populationlevel services are provided.
-Population level services are considered environmental strategies and they positively impact an entire community versus a specific subset of the population.
+Primary prevention services are most effective when a combination of individual-level and population-level services are provided.
+Population level services are considered environmental strategies which primarily focus on creating or strengthening policies.
+They positively impact an entire community versus a specific subset of the population.
 The Department reinforces the benefits of population-level strategies by approving a wide variety of services listed below.